bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 For example, using a sleep tracker to optimise your sleep may promote "orthosomnia" by overwhelming you with unreliable data that you can't properly interpret.

+Any data you collect should help you:

+1. Make accurate judgements.
+2. Refine your process.
+3. Take action.

+That's why you need a proper framework for your decisions before you try to optimise.

-With weight loss you need to understand...
+With weight loss...

-Benefit of daily habit.
-It forms a strong habit and diminishes the impression of the weight...

-...The goal is to distance yourself from your impressions of what's happening and rely on your...
+\*\*Benefit of daily habit.
+It forms a strong habit and diminishes the impression of the weight.
+The goal is to distance yourself from your impressions of what's happening and rely on your\*\*

 ### Take daily weight measurements, but filter out the noise